 Homeostasis is the ability of the body to keep things like temperature and blood sugar at a steady level.
 Imbalance in the ECS has been linked to various health conditions.

-The ECS is made up of:
+The ECS is made up of the following:

 - Endocannabinoids.
 These are molecules that bind to cannabinoid receptors.